How to Make Your Relationship More Secure

 Talk about the future together

-Likewise, even if it feels uncomfortable, talk about your relationship’s future.
-Perhaps you could talk about a potential holiday together or your ideal home together.
+Even if it feels uncomfortable to talk about a future together, it’s important to venture into these types of conversations, so your partner knows where they stand.
+Perhaps you could talk about a potential holiday together or the ideal home you would like to both own.
 Talking about the future together signals to your partner that you plan to be with them long term, which in turn provides comfort and security in your relationship.

 Share the effort

 Be mindful to share the effort in your relationship.
-Sometimes one person in a relationship will do all the “work”, for example, planning things to do together.
-It’s important, however, to hold back a little (if you are doing all the “work”) or push yourself to do more (if you are sitting back) in your relationship.
+Sometimes one person in a relationship will do all the “work”, such as planning things to do together or organising things around the house.
+It’s important, however, to hold back a little (if you are doing all the “work”) and ask your partner to step up in a specific way – for example, you might like to ask them to plan more dates.
+It’s important to maintain balance in a relationship, so both parties feel equally valued.
+The act of putting in effort for someone you love, also helps you appreciate them more, as you are spending time focusing on them and valuing them.

 Making plans